greynewell/najara/README.md

 - [API Docs on GitHub Pages](https://greynewell.github.io/Najara.py/)

 ## Development
 Najara was initially created by writing an [OpenAPI Spec](https://swagger.io/specification/).
-This spec was used to generate initial documentation as well as the scaffolding and structure of the code.
+This design spec was used to generate initial documentation and to structure the project.
 Development progresses from this point in a test-driven and iterative manner.
+The biggest goal of this project is to maintain 100% test coverage.